gergelyk/homepage/src/software/kurde.md

 ## Disclaimer

 Kurde doesn't do any sandboxing.
 Invoke the scripts only if you absolutely trust them.
 You are doing it on your own responsibility.

+## More Details

+More details can be found in the [README](https://github.com/gergelyk/python-kurde/blob/master/README.md) file.